Charles Lindbergh: Trailblazing Aviator Who Visited New York’s Twin Tiers

 How Did Charles Lindbergh Become Famous?

-In the 1920s, a hotel owner offered the huge sum (at that time) of $25,000 to the person who could fly from New York to Paris without making any stops.
+In the 1920s, a hotel owner offered a huge sum (at that time) of $25,000 to the person who could fly from New York to Paris without making any stops.
 Determined to win the money, Lindbergh set off from New York on May 20, 1927, and landed near Paris just over 33 hours later.
 He'd done it.
 He'd successfully made the first solo transatlantic airplane flight and became instantly famous.
 Just six months later, Lindbergh would become famous to local people in the Twin Tiers.

 Why Did Charles Lindbergh Land in Choconut, Pennsylvania?